+Each situation must be carefully individualized with close consultation between the patient, the neurosurgeon and radiation oncologist, which is essential in order to decide upon the best treatment plan.
 Customarily, the neurosurgeon will want to see the patient in the office about one month after the procedure.
 A neurological examination will be performed.
 Often, a diagnostic test such as a CT scan or MRI will be performed about six months after the procedure to check on the status of the radiated area.
-These changes may require from one to three years to take effect.
+These changes may need between one to three years to take effect.

 Evidence-based Guidelines for Stereotactic Radiosurgery: Status and Future Directions, AANS Neurosurgeon